vsandstrom/DateTimeLogger/README.md

 If the [-w] -flag is not set, the [-i and -p] arguments are unneccesary and thrown away.

-Run
+To get a flashy usage message run:

 ```bash
 cargo run -- -h
 ```
-to get a flashy usage message